badjtsx/ShrinkLDPlayer/README.md

 ## Batch (.bat) files version

-> Please note, this process only applies if you have installed the programs in their default installation locations.
+> - Please note, this process only applies if you have installed the programs in their default installation locations.
+> - The vmdk should shrink by 1GB.
+If you want to shrink it more, you can increase the count in Clear.bat from 1024 (1GB) to a bigger number (You can go overboard, it won't delete files you never deleted).

 1. Launch the LDPlayer instance you want to shrink.
 2. In "Settings > Other settings > ADB debugging" choose "Open local connection".
 3. Without closing the emulator, run ```StorageClear.bat```.
 4. Figure out the ID of the LDPlayer instance you want to shrink by going to LDMultiPlayer and checking the IDs.
 ![Screenshot (161)](https://github.com/badjtsx/ShrinkLDPlayer/assets/90721515/2c298fe9-5182-40b0-965c-7e8b0410ee4d)
-6. Close LDPlayer completely and run ```Shrink.bat```, it'll ask for the ID acquired in the previous step,
+6. Close LDPlayer completely and run ```Shrink.bat```, it'll ask for the ID acquired in the previous step.

-The vmdk should shrink.
-If you think it did not shrink enough try repeating the steps again.
-If you get any errors try the manual version.
+If you get any errors, maybe try the manual version.

 ## Manual version

 > - I'm not sure if it works ideally but you can try skipping to step 13.
 If that does not work then try the doing steps from the beginning.
 > - You can also refer to [Editing batch files](#editing-batch-files) to make your own batch files
+> - The vmdk should shrink by 1GB.
+If you want to shrink it more, you can increase the count in Clear.bat from 1024 (1GB) to a bigger number (You can go overboard, it won't delete files you never deleted).

 1. Launch the LDPlayer instance you want to shrink.
 2. In "Settings > Other settings > ADB debugging" choose "Open local connetion".